Construction Administration

 SOME MOUNTAIN FOUNDATIONS CAN BE TALL

 particularly on steep sites.
 Your consultant structural engineers work with us to optimize and strengthen cast-in-place reinforced concrete walls with buttresses to handle the height, wind load and bearing conditions.
-This is one of our large mountain estate homes now under construction in Lake Toxaway, NC.
+This is one of our large mountain estate houses now under construction in Lake Toxaway, NC.
 Over 24 miles of reinforcing bars were used in this foundation.
-Being experienced home architects prepares us for situations like this.
+Being experienced residential architects prepares us for situations like this.

-Home Architects CAN SCHEDULE & ADMINISTER YOUR PROJECT, FAST-TRACKING THE WORK
+WE CAN SCHEDULE & ADMINISTER YOUR PROJECT, FAST-TRACKING THE WORK

 ROOF FRAMING